jasper-software/jasper/README.md

   - https://github.com/jasper-software/jasper/issues

-Please do not submit bug reports directly to the author via email, as bug reports that are not submitted via the above issue-tracking system on GitHub are easy to be lost.
+Please do not submit bug reports via email, as bug reports that are not submitted via the above issue-tracking system on GitHub may be lost.